 There are many policies in place to safeguard our children, including:

 This is sensitive area in which all staff receive regular training.
 Glasshoughton Infant Academy and other services for children and families all work together to support the needs of children.
-There is also a named governor for child protection.
-The child protection policy can be viewed by parents/carers on request.
+There is also a named governor for safeguarding.
+The safeguarding policy is available on the school website.

-Children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by the Learning Support Mentor and in more serious cases the Education Welfare Officer.
-We operate a first Day response telephone checking procedure in the event of families not informing us of a reason for their child’s absence.
+Children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by the Family Mentor and in more serious cases the Education Welfare Officer.
+We operate a First Day response telephone checking procedure in the event of families not informing us of a reason for their child’s absence.